top of page

 Finally, we reached the end of the giant tomb.
 There, I lit a candle at a small altar and said a prayer for the men of Verdun – those men I thought about late at night flipping through the book my father gave me thirty-two years ago.
 Oh, those men… those shell-shocked men, who even if they survived, suffered lasting wounds until their final breath.

-The men of Verdun... they are all gone now.
-All that’s left behind are their bones, their monuments, and too many craters to count.
-But they live on in my heart.
-And so, at that altar, I took a breath and started to weep.
+To the men of Verdun...
+You are all gone now.
+All that’s left behind are your bones, your monuments, and too many craters to count.
+But you live on in my heart.

 ---